 This was until creditors started filing claims: one claim for a credit card that he had, and one for some outstanding medical bills.
 A common concern is that creditors or Medicaid will “take the house,” and that didn’t happen here.
 In this case, the estate was insolvent and the surviving spouse’s rights took precedent over the creditors’ claims.
 However, it did delay the transfer of the real estate into her name, and by extension, it slowed down the completion of her estate plan.
 Going to probate court also ended up costing more than a basic estate plan would have.

 If you are unsure whether it’s worth it to set up an estate plan, I can assure you that it’s not worth it to go to probate court in the vast majority of cases.
-Whenever you feel that it is time to make some estate planning decisions, or if you would just like some more information, feel free to give us a call at 740.346.2899 to request one of our FREE guides or to schedule a free telephone consultation with us.
+Whenever you feel that it is time to make some estate planning decisions, or if you would just like some more information, feel free to give us a call at 740.346.2899 to request one of our FREE guides or to Schedule a Consultation with us.